DPassarelli/6-mils/docs/PunchOutSetupRequest.md

  The return value is an instance of `Promise`, which if successful, will resolve to an new instance of `PunchOutSetupResponse`.
 Please refer to the documentation for that object type for more information.

-**Note: the promise will only be rejected if there is a problem with the underlying HTTP transmission.
+**The promise will only be rejected if there is a problem with the underlying HTTP transmission.
 The supplier may return a cXML message that indicates an error with the POSReq, or with their system, but this can only be determined by checking the properties of the returned `PunchOutSetupResponse`.**

 ### `toString` {String}

 Returns the raw cXML of the underlying POSReq message.
 User-provided values containing control characters will be escaped.

-##### Parameters
+#### Parameters

 | Name | Type | Notes |
 |------|------|-------|
 | `options` | {Object?} | A plain object, with one or more of the keys listed below. |

-##### Options
+#### `options`

 | Key | Type | Notes |
 |-----|------|-------|